Ericsson/CodeCompass/doc/docker_user_guide.md

 There are three wrapper script in the ``<cc_source_dir>/scripts/docker/CC-Devel`` directory beside the ``Dockerfile``.
 These scripts performs the development steps.
+They should be run in order.

 The builder container mount two directories while it is running.
 The first one which contains CodeCompass source.
 The second one where the result of the compilation (executables) will be placed.
 All scripts uses options to specify them.
-But to simplify developer's life these scripts find environment variables as defaults to command line parameters.
+But to simplify developer's life, these scripts find environment variables as defaults to command line parameters.
 So the developer can set the following environment variables in his/her shell.

 - CC_SOURCE where the CodeCompass source resides
 - CC_BUILD where the cmake generates the CodeCompass executables